massenz/snooper/README.rst

 REST API
 --------

-The server will provide a minimalist API wrapper around the script functionality, returning the response in JSON::
+The server will provide a full API wrapper around the script functionality, returning the response in JSON::

 Get all queries